planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 **Guide:** Oh, good idea, but he might get suspicious or think you will run off with it, let's do a NATURE Check.

-**Dana/Viktor:** My "Itinerant Gambler" CONCEPT is 5D, which is much better.
+**Dana/Viktor:** My "Itinerant Gambler" CONCEPT is 6D, which is much better.
 Can I use that?

 **Guide:** Maybe, can you tell me how it applies?

-**Dana/Viktor:** err...
-I guess not, it's not really gambling or traveling, so I guess I'll stick with NATURE.
-That's "Curmudgeon" with 3D.
-I start grumpily fiddling with my wallet, maybe I'll get a bonus if he sees I have cash?
+**Dana/Viktor:** err… I guess not, it’s not really gambling or traveling, so I guess I’ll stick with NATURE.
+That’s “Curmudgeon” with 5D.
+I start grumpily fiddling with my wallet, maybe I’ll get a bonus if he sees I have cash?

 **Guide:** Sure, but you don't look rich either - let's say +1D.

-Dana throws the pool of four dice, landing on 3, 2, 2, and 6.
-This is a Score of 7 (3+2+2) and 1 Edge (the 6).
-This easily beats the Clerk's MOTIVE of 4.
-The Edge means this should distract him for a little while.
+Dana throws the pool of six dice, landing on 3, 2, 2, 4, 4 and 6.
+This is a Score of 7 (3+2+2) and 3 Edge (the 4, 4, and 6).
+This easily beats the Clerk’s MOTIVE of 4.
+The healthy 3 Edge means this should distract him for a good while.

 **Guide:** He walks out with you into the sunlight and goes into a whole story about where the samovar came from.
 You also notice he is squinting in the sunlight and has awfully pointy teeth.